alexpreynolds/biostar-handbook-web/book/unit-04-unix.md

 [unit-04]: http://bioinformaticshandbook.com/book/unit-03.html

 The ability to use simple Unix commands is a fundamental requirement to performing bioinformatics data analysis with command line tools.

-The Unix world of knowledge is gigantic - the beauty of it is that unlike other field of knowledge understanding even a tiny amounts of it can make someone exceedingly more productive.
-This has to do with the so called [Unix Philosophy][unix-philosophy] that requires that the contributors to it should:
+In fact, for historical and practical reasons most of the bioinformatics nowadays is done by running commands on a terminal, and this is one of the most common bottlenecks for scientists wishing to start in bioinformatics.

+Despite being hard to learn at the beginning, the command line is a very powerful tool, and learning the story of the Unix systems itself can teach very important lessons on how to organize files and scripts for data analysis.
+In this chapter we will see how to start using these systems, and what can we learn from them.

+## Why do bioinformaticians use Unix systems and not Windows?

+Unix is an operating system developed in the '80s, at a time when most computers were big as entire rooms, and each manufacturer was in war with the others and had a different operating system.

+When Unix was introduced many innovations and helped standardizing the world of computing.
+However, what concerns us the most for bioinformatics is that the Unix system also introduced a novel approach to managing files and programs.

+In particular, the Unix systems introduced to so called [Unix Philosophy][unix-philosophy], which is stated as following:

 * Write programs that do one thing and do it well.
 * Write programs to work together.